How to Design a Garden…from scratch

 OK, so now maybe it seems a little more daunting, especially if you know very little about plants.
-What plants would grow well and which ones wouldn’t!
-Nowadays, it is very easy to find tomes of information on all aspects of garden design from books, magazines and the internet, but there is a problem.
+How can you find out which plants would grow well and which ones wouldn’t!
+It should be easy to find out, there are literally thousands of websites on all aspects of garden design and then there are millions of books and magazines articles too, but there is a problem.

-All seem to show you how to design a garden using images of finished gardens that resemble this one….which is all very well but
+Every website, book or garden magazine seem to only show you how to design a garden using images of finished gardens that resemble this one.
+Which is all well and good but

 Creating a Low Maintenance Garden…

-All gardens have the same fundamental requirements, however large or small.
-So we all need:
+All gardens have the same fundamental requirements, however large or small we all need: